EXPEDITION VIDEO 1: Tornado at Sharon/Medicine Lodge, Kansas - Watch video

 Soon, the tornado began to move behind the precip and lose contrast, and hail and rain was picking up at my location - so I packed up and moved east toward Attica.
 Just west of Attica, the new meso was wrapping up and the cloud tags on the wall cloud were displaying rapid upward motion:

-Another group of 8 to 10 storm observers pulled up and we had another friendly observer convergence watching the new meso get its act together.
+Another group of 8 to 10 storm photographers pulled up and we had another friendly chaser convergence watching the new meso get its act together.
 Just then, a jagged baseball-sized hailstone slammed the ground and bounced onto the road just feet from where we were standing.

 Time to get east!
 We all packed up again and moved toward Attica.
 By now I was getting pounded by hail ranging from quarter to baseball sized, which started to cover the road.